Identifying $\alpha$-cluster configurations in $^{20}$Ne via ultracentral Ne+Ne Collisions

 The definition of $d_{\perp}$ involves the calculation of the average value of the fourth-order exponential $\langle x^{2}y^{2}\rangle$, which introduces more contribution from $\beta_{4}$.
-The detailed derivation process with the description of W-S distribution can be found in the SM.
+The detailed derivation process with the description of W-S distribution can be found in the Supplementary Material.
 This examination also demonstrates the consistency between the Brink cluster model and the W-S distribution, although the former is a boundaryless distribution and the latter has boundaries.
+Figures~\ref{Fig:corr}(b) and (c) present the dependence of the Pearson correlation coefficient $\rho_n$ on $D_1$ and $D_2$.
+The $\rho_n$ is influenced by $\beta_{2}^{*}$, $\beta_{3}^{*}$ and $\beta_{4}^{*}$ collectively, making the picture much more complex.
+The observed monotonic decrease of $\beta_2^{*}$ drives $\rho_2$ toward vanishing values, which is a key motivation for our redefinition of the inverse transverse size in the cluster model framework.
+Additionally, we observe that the NSC$(3,\ 2)$ and $\rho_3$ are not directly related to the absolute values of $D_1$ and $D_2$ but are related to the ratio $k$.
+To meet the rms radius requirements, we present the dependence of NSC$(n,\ 2)$ ($n$=3, 4) and $\rho_n$ ($n$=2, 3) on the ratio $k$ for the physical points on the orange region in Fig.~\ref{Fig:config}(c).
+Our analytical framework identifies NSC$(3,\ 2)$ and $\rho_3$ as candidate observables sensitive to the $^{20}$Ne configurations.
+The true performance of these observables must be validated through following hydrodynamic simulations, in which $\rho_3$ fails to serve as a reliable discriminator in the final state owing to fluctuation effects.